 Dragon is still a very popular and strong symbol of China.
 Chinese people actually believe that dragons once roamed the Earth, but that dragons had been kind in nature (not the fire-breathing monsters as perpetuated by western religious writings).

 Panda, a quintessential Chinese symbol of friendship and peace, is often compared to Yin and Yang because of its black and white stark contrast to one another on panda's pelt.
 Panda's calm demeanor is a demonstration of how, when balanced, Yin and Yang are harmonious and peaceful.
 Chinese people adore panda, and many revere it as a symbol of good luck.
-Recently, panda has replaced the dragon as an emblem of China.
+Recently, the panda has replaced the dragon as an emblem of China.
 The image appears on many coins, souvenirs, dinnerware and more.

 The giant panda 大熊貓; is a bear native only to few mountain ranges in central China.
 It is easily recognized by the large, distinctive black patches around its eyes, over the ears, and across its round body.
 Though panda is a carnivore, its diet is 99% bamboo, and only occasionally it might consist of other grasses, wild tubers, or even meat in the form of birds, rodents or carrion.